+- Associate DVC (Academic) (Chair);

+- Director, Wimmera;

+- Dean, Learning and Teaching;

+- Dean, Graduate Studies;

+- Dean, Global Professional School;

+- Dean, New Business Accelerator;

-- Chair: A nominee of the Provost - Chair, TAFE Course Approval Committee, or nominee - Chair, Learning and Teaching Quality Committee - Chair, Academic Board, or nominee - Dean, Graduate Research, or nominee - Dean, Global Professional School, or nominee - Chief Learner Experience Officer or nominee - Director Learning and Teaching of each Institute (three) - Deputy Chief Executive TAFE, or nominee of the Provost; - Director, Student Services and Registrar or nominee; - nominee of the Chief Operating Officer; - up to four members co-opted by the Committee.
+- Deputy Chair of the Academic Board;

+- Chief Learner Experience Officer or nominee;

+- Director Learning and Teaching of each Institute (three); and - up to three members co-opted by the Committee.

 The Chair has full voting rights, and in the case of an equal vote, has the casting vote.
-Co-opted members do not have voting rights and cannot be appointed as Deputy Chair.